Last Updated on

 At this stage of development, your baby will demand attention and would want to play more often.
 Besides preventing boredom, playing is very important to develop his motor skills.
 In this article, we will discuss the various 5-month-old baby development activities that can be initiated to ensure that your baby’s full potential is realised.

-Major Developmental Milestones for a 5-Month-Old Baby That You Should Know
+Major Developmental Milestones for a 5-month-old Baby

 There are various milestones of development that a baby has accomplished by the time he is five-months-old.
 Some key developments in a five-month-old baby include: